choria-io/website/blog/content/post/2021/01/13/january_releases.md

  * `mco rpc` will now automatically invoke `choria req` (aka `choria rpc`)
  * `mco inventory` will now automatically invoke `choria inventory`
- * We created a `mco find` equivalent in choria called `choria discover` (aka `choria find`) but not redirected this as it's an important debugging tool pf the core behaviors.
+ * We created a `mco find` equivalent in choria called `choria discover` (aka `choria find`) but not redirected this as it's an important debugging tool of the core behaviors.
  * `mco choria_util request_cert` will error and instruct you to use `choria enroll` instead
  * The Go system got a PuppetDB discovery system and will honor the configuration of default discovery method, the `--dm` flag was added a few places to allow you to choose as before.